dankeder/dankeder.github.io/_posts/2015-01-24-migration-to-github-pages.markdown

 author:     "Dan Keder"
 ---

-So I decided to move this little blog of mine to [GitHub Pages](https://help.github.com/articles/what-are-github-pages/).
+I decided to move this little blog of mine to [GitHub Pages](https://help.github.com/articles/what-are-github-pages/).
 Using git to manage blog posts it is a lot more appealing to me than copy-pasting stuff to Tumblr.